 Michigan is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Michigan.

 Although a funeral director must carry out disposition arrangements, the right to make final decisions about a person’s body and funeral services usually goes to a relative of the deceased person.
-Under Michigan law, this responsibility goes first to the deceased person’s surviving spouse, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Michigan requires embalming under specific circumstances, such as when:

 For more information, see the pamphlet published by the Michigan Funeral Consumers Information Society, called Michigan-Specific Frequently Asked Questions Regarding Information Pertaining to After Death Care and Disposition.

 You will need certified copies of the death certificate to carry out certain tasks after the death, such as transferring the deceased person’s property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.

 After filing the death certificate, the funeral director will obtain the necessary permits for transporting the body, and for burial or cremation.
 In Michigan, the transport permit is called a “permit for disposition.”
 (Michigan Compiled Laws § 333.2848 (2018).)

 Michigan law permits the establishment of private burial grounds of less than one acre in size outside city or village limits.
 (Michigan Compiled Laws § 128.111 (2018).)
 The property must be surveyed and recorded in the county register’s office; the land will then be exempt from taxation.
 (Michigan Compiled Laws § 128.112 (2018).)